United States free speech exceptions: False statements of fact

+This law makes it a federal crime to knowingly convey false or misleading information about certain serious crimes or attacks, including biological attacks, under circumstances where the information could reasonably be believed.

 Commercial speech

 Commercial speech occupies a unique role as a free speech exception.
 While there is no complete exception, legal advocates recognize it as having "diminished protection".
 For example, false advertising can be punished and misleading advertising may be prohibited.

 Commercial advertising may be restricted in ways that other speech can't if a substantial governmental interest is advanced, and such restriction supports that interest as well as not being overly broad.

 This doctrine of limited protection for advertisements is due to a balancing inherent in the policy explanations for the rule, namely that other types of speech (for example, political) are much more important.
 In J.C.
 Penney Corporation vs Cynthia Spann, Cynthia Spann argued that J.C.
 Penney used false advertising on their sales.
 Spann won the case.

 Speech owned by others

 Another class of permissible restrictions on speech is based on intellectual property rights.
 Both copyrights and trade secrets fall under this exception.
 The Supreme Court first upheld this in Harper & Row v.
 Nation Enterprises (1985), where copyright law was defended against a First Amendment free speech challenge.
 Also, broadcasting rights to air television and radio shows are not an infringement of free speech rights.
 The Court has upheld such restrictions as an incentive for artists in the "speech marketplace".